CorporateVault LogoCorporateVault

 The core of the fraud was a secretive unit called the British Finance Center (BFC) in London.

-1. The Black Box: The BFC acted as the private piggy bank for the Daewoo Group.
-It was used to move money between subsidiaries without any oversight from Korean regulators.
+1. The Black Box: The BFC acted as the private piggy bank for the Daewoo Group, moving money between subsidiaries without any oversight from Korean regulators.

 2. The Embezzlement: Forensic investigators discovered that Kim Woo-choong diverted over $10 Billion through the BFC.
 Much of this money was used to pay interest on old loans or vanished into private accounts.